 Objectives / Topics Covered Use the ScratchJr grid to guide character movement accurately.
 Plan paths and animations using grid positions.
 Apply the "end" block to stop actions at the right time in a program.
 Build projects that combine creativity with structured movement.
-Lessons Grid: Solving Mazes Design a maze and use grid-based movement to guide a character from start to finish.
-End Block: Program a Race Program a race between characters and use the "end" block to stop the animation at the finish line.
-Grid: Arctic Animation (2 part lesson) Create a winter-themed animation by programming character movement with the help of the grid.
+Lessons Grid: Solving Mazes ■ Design a maze and use grid-based movement to guide a character from start to finish.
+End Block: Program a Race ■ Program a race between characters and use the "end" block to stop the animation at the finish line.

-Unit 7: Culmination Projects (5 lessons)
+Unit 7: Culmination Projects (6 lessons)